 Higher resolution screens such as 1920x1080, all the way to 3840x2160 work well for heavy duty gaming, professional photo editing and video editing, as well as graphic design.

 How Do Laptop Operating Systems and Brands Differ?

 MacBooks run Apple's MacOS (formerly known as OS X).
+Ideal for creative design work, many photo, video, and music editing softwares are optimized for Macs.
+Known for their sleek design and simple interface, Apple products have become wildly popular because of their intuitive operating systems.
 Mac OS is safe from most viruses and spyware but they can be more expensive.

 Chrome OS is an operating system developed by Google.
 Chrome OS is inexpensive and typically does not support a large storage space.

 The Chrome OS is not designed to download and run heavy applications or to support Windows installation.
 It is designed for working on the web and storing most of the files online.

 With an average memory of 2GB – 4GB, Chrome OS is designed for basic functionality and for users to experience web-based working on a laptop.

 What is the Difference Between Common Laptop Processor Choices?